Yichen-Si/punkst/docs/workflows/multisample.md

 **`tiles2hex` options:**

 `--hex-grid-dist <float>`: The center-to-center distance for the hexagonal grid.
-Alternatively, provide `--hex-size <float>`, side length of the hexagons.
+Alternatively, provide `--hex-size <float>`, side length of the hexagons (exactly one of the two options must be provided).
+Multiple values can be provided, separated by spaces.

 `--min-count <int>`: The minimum total count for a hexagon (unit) to be included in the output.